moziboo/stack-test/README.md

 This project is a fullstack application with a Go backend and a React frontend.

-## Additional Information

-This is an arbitrary update to the README file to verify changes.

-This project is a fullstack application with a Go backend and a React frontend.

 ## Backend
 - The backend is built using Go and provides an API.
 - It uses SQLite for database management.